-Libby is a graduate of Simmons School of Social Work and finds her forty years as a therapist and thirty seven years as a Reiki practitioner complement her role as a teacher of Reiki.
+Libby is a graduate of Simmons School of Social Work and finds her forty-two years as a therapist and thirty-four years as a Reiki practitioner complement her role as a teacher of Reiki.
 Her experience as a medical social worker at Massachusetts General Hospital provides a traditional foundation for her work.

 Libby learned Reiki I in 1979 and Reiki II in 1981 from John Harvey Gray.
 Libby assisted John in numerous classes over the course of five years.
 She then continued her Reiki studies with Judy-Carol Stewart.
 Ms. Stewart was trained by Barbara Lincoln McCullough who, like John Gray, was one of the twenty-two Reiki masters trained by Hawayo Takata, the late grand master of the Reiki lineage, who brought Reiki to the United States in 1973.
 Libby is dedicated to teaching this sacred healing art to promote health and conscious living on the planet.